Chapter 8 — Holistic Justice

 Before authority, self-regulation.

-Before expansion, grounding.
+Before influence, grounding.

 Before leadership, integrity.